Table of Contents

 The Ancient Subduction System

-The geological history of the Virgin Islands begins deep beneath the ocean floor during the Cretaceous Period, roughly 100 to 80 million years ago.
-The region was then a zone of intense tectonic activity.
-The Farallon Plate (an ancient precursor to today's Pacific plates) was subducting beneath the Caribbean Plate.
-This interaction generated immense heat and pressure, melting the down-going slab and producing magma that rose to the surface.
-This process created a volcanic arc, the remnants of which form the backbone of the Virgin Islands today, an eastern extension of the Greater Antilles range that includes Puerto Rico.
-The volcanic rocks present, known as the Water Island Formation, consist primarily of keratophyre, basalt, and andesite, heavily folded and faulted by subsequent tectonic forces.
+The geological story of the Virgin Islands begins deep beneath the ocean floor during the Cretaceous Period, approximately 100 to 80 million years ago.
+At that time, the region was a hotspot of intense tectonic activity marked by the subduction of the Farallon Plate beneath the Caribbean Plate.
+This subduction process generated tremendous heat and pressure, melting the descending slab and producing magma that ascended through the crust.
+This magma formed a volcanic arc, remnants of which constitute the backbone of the Virgin Islands today.
+This arc is essentially an eastern extension of the Greater Antilles, linking the islands geologically to Puerto Rico and beyond.

 Plutonic Intrusions: The Granite Core

-One of the most distinctive geological features of the Virgin Islands is the presence of large plutonic bodies, which sets them apart from many other Caribbean islands.
-Deep within the Earth's crust, massive chambers of magma cooled extremely slowly over millions of years.
-This slow cooling allowed large crystals to form, creating coarse-grained igneous rocks such as granite and diorite.
-These rocks are collectively referred to as the Virgin Islands Batholith.
-Over enormous spans of time, the overlying volcanic rock eroded away, exposing these once-buried plutonic cores.
-The most famous exposure of this granite is the Baths of Virgin Gorda, where jointing and spheroidal weathering have sculpted the rock into massive, rounded boulders that form secluded grottos and tide pools.
+One of the Virgin Islands’ most distinctive geological characteristics is the presence of substantial plutonic bodies, particularly granite, which sets them apart from many other Caribbean islands.
+These plutons formed deep within the Earth’s crust as massive chambers of magma slowly cooled over millions of years.
+This protracted cooling allowed the formation of large, well-defined crystals, producing coarse-grained igneous rocks such as granite and diorite.
+Collectively, these are referred to as the Virgin Islands Batholith.

 Metamorphism and Structural Deformation